 Floor joist span tables are used by kit home providers to design a floor system appropriate to your selected kit home.
 You have installed the bearers onto the piers, now lets lay the wooden floor joists and complete the second phase of the raised floor system.

-These tables are subject to estimated load conditions, joist dimensions, span computations, deflection, bending and compression.
+These joist span tables are subject to estimated load conditions, joist dimensions, span computations, deflection, bending and compression.
 Also subject to resistance to moisture through damp proofing, drainage and ground preparation.

-Standard wooden floor joist specifications on kit home floor systems utilise 450mm (18") centres and double laminated joists at either end.
+Standard wooden floor joist span table specs on kit home floor systems utilise 450mm (18") centres and double laminated joists at either end.
 Most joist fixing set ups are square set directly on the bearers with skew nailing and triplegrips.
 Other setups can utilise joist hangers which are installed against the inside wall of the bearer and reduce the height of the floor system.

 Joists over 3 metres (3.2yds) require floor joist bridging nogs between 3m and 4.2m on the span as well as on the ends.
 Once the nogins are skew nailed in, triplegrips are installed on every second joist (see your own specs) to firmly lock in the floor system ready for sheet flooring installation.